Bad Credit Warning Flags - Here's What Lenders Look For

 Now that you know all the bad credit red flags to avoid, you can work on your credit history and get better loans.
 However, if you’re a victim of the credit score system and are having trouble getting loans from lenders, you don’t have to worry anymore.

-With our open banking based affordability assessment, you can now get fair loans regardless of bad credit history.
+With our open banking based affordability assessment, you can now get fair loans without your credit score being used in the initial lending decision.

 To learn more about our fair lending, contact us now!